Massive deluge prompts 'stay inside' order for Sydney

 The NSW weather warning includes damaging winds averaging 60-70km/h with gusts exceeding 90km/h, damaging surf and significant wave heights of 5 metres.

-The latest weather update comes as some areas experienced record rainfall and up to 100mm fell in an hour in some catchments while the rain gauge at Delward collected 327mm from 9am Friday.
+The latest update comes as some areas have experienced record rainfall and up to 100mm fell in an hour in some catchments while the rain gauge at Delward collected 327mm from 9am Friday.

 The heaviest rainfalls from 9am Friday to 130am Saturday were in Delward 327mm, Redoak 286mm, Logans Crossing 289mm, Upper Rollands Plains 258mm (including 125.8mm in 3 hours), Koree Island 262mm, Kindee Bridge 257.4, Wauchope 250mm, Mt Seaview 247mm and Bowraville 210.0mm (including 124mm in 1 hours).